What This Article Covers

 Why Integration is Overrated as a Cost in Enterprise Software

 The cost differences between SAP and a best of breed application are enormous.
-The frequently used argument, that the company wants an integrated solution, cannot reasonably be used to justify a decision to select SAP.
+The frequently used argument, which the company wants an integrated solution, cannot reasonably be used to justify a decision to select SAP.

 I have not broken out the integration separately.
-As it is built into the consulting costs, but an adapter of even a few hundred thousand dollars would not tip the TCO in SAP favor.
+As it is built into the consulting costs, but an adapter costing even a few hundred thousand dollars would not tip the TCO in SAP favor.
 Also, the maintenance of the SAP CIF (the middleware that connects R/3 to APO) is vastly underrated.

 My experience and with developing custom adapters for connecting best of breed planning applications to SAP.
 I have become firmly convinced that the cost of maintaining the CIF is more than the cost of developing and maintaining a custom adapter.

-Implication for ROI in Enterprise Software
+The Implication for ROI in Enterprise Software

 According to most publicly available studies, around 1/2 of projects have a positive return on investment.
 This depends upon the TCO of the solution and the functionality within the application that can be leveraged.

 Companies now often outsource a portion of their support to India.
 One might imagine that the support costs listed here could be reduced.
 This is another frequently held assumption but does not prove out in reality.